vyatkin0/JsAndJest/README.md

 # js-and-jest

-Basic test for ES2017, GitHub flow and Jest knowledge
+Basic test for ES2017 and Jest knowledge

 ## Definition